 Ways to treat tooth grinding include:

 If you are unable to kick the habit of tooth grinding, it is smart to consult a professional.
-[DENTIST NAME] is available for consultations about tooth grinding.
+Flawless Smile Dentistry is available for consultations about tooth grinding.

 Location (Tap to open in Google Maps):